Skip to main content

 Quote characters that may have special meaning in a shell:

-• str: Required, the string to be quoted, which is a string
+• str: Required, the string to be quoted

 local handle = io.popen("ls " .. ya.quote(filename))